mozilla/addon-sdk/doc/module-source/sdk/simple-prefs.md

          that is an array of objects with mandatory attributes "label" and "value"<p>
       <p>The values of the "value" attributes must be supplied as strings.</p>
+      <p>The values of the "label" attributes prefixed with "{name}_options.",
+          where {name} is the name of the preference, are used as localization keys.
-      <p>The values of the "label" attributes are used as localization keys,
+          If no matching entries are found, the value of the "label" attributes is used verbatim as labels.</p></td>
-         or used verbatim as labels if no matching entries are exist in locale file.</p></td>
 		<td><pre>
 {
     "name": "typeOfBreath",